Deception Tip 11:

-Interrogators, parents, any targets, they can use these forms of lies.
-They use the material the liar can give them, spin it back on them, and that is a very good way to tell whether or not they are lying.
+Interrogators, parents, and targets can use these forms of lies.
+They use the material the liar can give them, and spin it back on them, and that is a very good way to tell whether or not they are lying.
 And we are going to talk even more about it, coming up after this.

 It doesn’t take long to read and it’s filled with tips on detecting deception.
 It’s Spencer Coffman’s Deception Tip e-book and contains over 100 cues to detecting deception.
 Available on Spencer Coffman’s website or any major retailer.

 Liars love to be believed.
 That is their sole purpose in telling the lie.
 They want someone to believe that lie.
 Therefore, when you show signs that you are starting to believe their lie, that is going to give them an immense amount of relief and satisfaction.
 These are signs that we are going to talk about later on.
 This is another trick interrogators can use.

 If they pretend to believe the liar and then watch for that liar to show signs of relief, satisfaction, or over-confidence, or signs of superiority, contempt, laughing almost.
 Anything like that.
 They know then, that that would be a lie because if I pretend to believe you and you, all of a sudden got cocky.
 Normally, when you believe someone or when somebody believes you, you don’t become cocky.
 But, if you think that you’ve fooled them, now you may get more of an inflated head than normal.